Bioidentical Hormone Replacement for Women

 Any women whom suffers from menstral and/or menopausal symptoms also needs to be aware of the underlying energy or emotions involved.
 Whenever a women looses touch with their self nurturing, female aspect and take on a more male orientated energy it causes is disruption in the ovaries and breasts causing menstral and/or breast problems.
 Women need to reclaim their self nurturing femaleness and techniques such as esoteric healing can help facilitate this process.
 This step is most important because if you seek treatment in the form of a hormone without addressing this you will only improve your bodily function but will not truly heal and restore harmony back into your body.
 Restoring function without addressing the underlying energy will only bury the ill energy deeper in your body which will arise again in the future with a greater force and thus more severe symptoms.
 Click here for more information on how your emotions cause your hormone imbalances.

-For practitioner advice on how to optimize bioidentical hormone treatment, monitor hormone levels and for specific information on estrogen, progesterone, testosterone, DHEA and cortisol you will be required to log into the restricted members area of this site which is free of charge.
+For practitioner advice on how to optimize bioidentical hormone treatment, monitor hormone levels and for specific information on estrogen, progesterone, testosterone, DHEA, cortisol, PMS, endometriosis and osteoporosis you will be required to log into the restricted members area of this site which is free of charge.
 Click on either Existing members or Set up a new account to enter restricted area.